-Crypto-Ransomware : Your Crippling IT Disaster
+Ransomware : Your Crippling Information Technology Disaster

-Progent's Crypto-Ransomware Recovery Support Services
+Progent's Crypto-Ransomware Recovery Services

-To begin, Progent followed AV/Malware Processes incident response industry best practices by halting the spread and cleaning systems of viruses.
-Progent then initiated the work of restoring Active Directory, the key technology of enterprise systems built upon Microsoft Windows technology.
-Microsoft Exchange messaging will not function without AD, and the customerís financials and MRP software leveraged Microsoft SQL Server, which needs Active Directory services for access to the database.
+To get going, Progent adhered to AV/Malware Processes incident mitigation industry best practices by halting lateral movement and cleaning up infected systems.
+Progent then initiated the process of restoring Microsoft Active Directory, the heart of enterprise networks built upon Microsoft technology.
+Microsoft Exchange messaging will not function without Windows AD, and the customerís financials and MRP software used SQL Server, which needs Windows AD for authentication to the information.

 - Active Directory